OpenTermsArchive/docs/content/contributing-terms.en.md

 ## Contributing new declarations

-This is a step by step guide to help you add declarations to the [contrib-declaration](https://github.com/OpenTermsArchive/contrib-declarations) repository.
-This repository is dedicated for volunteer contribution of declarations to Open Terms Archive.
+This is a step by step guide to help you add declarations to the [Contrib collection](https://github.com/OpenTermsArchive/contrib-declarations).
+This collection is dedicated to volunteer contribution of declarations to Open Terms Archive.

 Having understood briefly how a declaration is structured in JSON format, we need to look at concrete steps on how you can add these JSON files to the repository.
 To add them, you need to: